A Safe Harbor for Trustees Holding Life Insurance

 A trustee may acquire or retain a contract of life insurance on the life of the settlor or the settlor's spouse, or both, without liability for a loss arising from the trustee's failure to: 1.
 Determine whether the contract is or remains a proper investment.
 2. Investigate the financial strength of the life insurance company.

 A.R.S. § 14-10908(1)-(2)This statute removes four specific sources of liability.
-A trustee cannot be held responsible for failing to determine whether the policy is a proper investment, for not investigating the insurance company's financial health, for not exercising nonforfeiture provisions, or for not diversifying the insurance contract.
+A trustee cannot be held responsible for failing to judge whether the policy is a proper investment.

 Why This Matters for Irrevocable Life Insurance Trusts

-This protection is especially relevant for irrevocable life insurance trusts (ILITs), where holding a life insurance policy is the entire purpose of the trust.
-Without this safe harbor, a trustee managing an ILIT could face claims that the policy was not diversified or that the insurance company was not financially strong enough.
+This protection is especially relevant for irrevocable life insurance trusts (ILITs).
+Holding a life insurance policy is the entire purpose of these trusts.

-For families who use life insurance as part of their estate plan, this statute provides reassurance.
-The trustee can focus on administering the trust properly without the added risk of being blamed for the inherent nature of a life insurance contract.
+For families who use life insurance in their estate plan, this statute provides reassurance.
+The trustee can focus on paying premiums and keeping the policy in force.
+They do not carry the risk of being blamed for the nature of a life insurance contract.